In this topic:

 (*) to match many files.

 The tumor/normal pipeline shares many operational details with the other Azure Databricks pipelines.
-For more detailed usage information, such as output format structure, tips for running programmatically, and steps for setting up custom reference genomes, see DNASeq Pipeline.
+For more detailed usage information, such as output format structure, tips for running programmatically, steps for setting up custom reference genomes, and common issues, see DNASeq Pipeline.